Have You Been Accused of Careless Driving in Adverse Weather Conditions?

 If the driving falls below a certain standard, it may result in criminal charges for Careless Driving or even Dangerous Driving – depending on how poor the driving could be shown to have been.
 In such circumstances, it would be no defence to say that by driving at 30-mph in a 30-mph zone you were abiding by the legal speed limit.
 By travelling at such a speed, the driver could not be said to have been taking account of the prevailing road conditions.

 It is vital before accepting any fixed penalty that the appropriate advice is sought.
 The potential short-term benefit of not having to attend Court could have a real disadvantage in the long-term if a penalty is accepted when the evidence did not support it.
+If you or someone you know has been accused of careless driving, it’s important to consult a specialist driving offence solicitor before agreeing to any penalty to ensure that you are met with a just outcome.
+Contact a member of our specialist today to discuss your case.

 Related Articles